rektozarius/203-dockerization-bookstore-api-on-python-flask-mysql/README.md

 ## Description

-Bookstore Web API Application aims to create a bookstore web service using Docker to give students the understanding to dockerization of an application.
-The application code is to be deployed as a RESTful web service with Flask using Dockerfile and Docker Compose on AWS Elastic Compute Cloud (EC2) Instance using Terraform.
+Bookstore Web API Application aims to create a bookstore web service using Docker to give students an understanding of the dockerization of an application.
+The application code will be deployed as a RESTful web service with Flask using Dockerfile and Docker Compose on AWS Elastic Compute Cloud (EC2) Instance using Terraform.

 ## Problem Statement